Austin-T/portfolio-website/README.md

-# Portolio
+My Portfolio

 This is a webpage to display personal projects for recruiters, employers, etc.
 The webpage has been developed with HTML5, CSS, and Javascript.
-All code is available under the 'GNU General Public License v3.0.'
+All code is available under The MIT License (MIT).

 Happy coding!